Text Plans (Paternova™ v.0.9.9)

 - To acquire an api key, go to https://aistudio.google.com/apikey.

-- To learn more about the api parameters, go to https://ai.google.dev/gemini-api/docs/text-generation.
+- To learn more about the API parameters, visit https://ai.google.dev/gemini-api/docs/text-generation.

-- This plan requests data from Google servers by sharing the plan parameters.
-Gemini API Terms of Service is available at https://ai.google.dev/gemini-api/terms.
+- This plan requests data from Google's servers by sharing the plan parameters.
+The Terms of Service for Gemini are available at https://ai.google.dev/gemini-api/terms.

-- Network timeout (Settings/Connection Timeout) may need to be raised to allow enough time for API response to arrive.
+- You may need to increase the network timeout (Preferences > Network Timeout) to allow enough time for the API response to arrive.

 Example